Nuitka/Nuitka/README.rst

 .. note::

-   There are more Windows specific options, e.g. related to icons, but also more version information, consider the ``--help`` output for the details of these.
+   There are more platform specific options, e.g. related to icons, splash screen, and version information, consider the ``--help`` output for the details of these and check the section "Good Looks".

 Again, on Windows, for the temporary file directory, by default the user one is used, however this is overridable with a path specification given